-Students who are on the wait list as of the first day of class must go to class on the first day, receive an Add Card from the instructor, if space is available, and submit the Add Card to the Admissions & Records Office to register for the class.
+Students who are on the wait list as of the first day of class must go to class on the first day, receive an Add Code from the instructor, if space is available, and submit the Add Code to the Admissions & Records Office to register for the class.
 The wait list process is no longer active, after midnight, the day before the first day of the semester.
 For additional information go to the Wait Listing a Class section.

 I have been dropped from my class.
 What can I do?

 If it is an Instructional Drop or an online mishap, students will need to get an Add Code from the instructor and re-enroll themselves in the class if it is within the late add period or submit directly to the office of Admissions and Records for reinstatement.
 If, however, it is after the last day to add a class, obtain an add code from the instructor and submit the add code with a completed Petition for Late Add, Drop, or Refund and submit them to the Admissions & Records Office.
 Upon approval of the petition, students will be reinstated back into the class.

 There are two different kinds of probation, Academic and Progress probation.

 Academic Probation: The first semester in which a student shows a cumulative grade point average (GPA) below 2.0 for all units completed at Napa Valley College shall be placed on Academic Probation-First Semester status.
 The second semester a student who maintains less than a 2.0 cumulative GPA shall be placed on Academic Probation-Continuing status.